London Private GP Service

 Can I book a video consultation?

-Because the CQC assess private medical practices as being safe, effective, caring, responsive and well-led, checking the CQC registration status is a key step towards assessing the quality of the service you are using.
+Because the CQC assess medical practices as being safe, effective, caring, responsive and well-led, checking the CQC registration status is a key step towards assessing the quality of the service you are using.

 Visiting a private doctor